Red Data Girl

 Red Data Girl (RDG レッドデータガール, Ārudījī Reddo Dēta Gāru) is a series of fantasy novels written by Noriko Ogiwara.
 Six volumes have been released.
 The first volume was published by Kadokawa Shoten in 2008, while the last was published in 2012.
 The manga adaptation, illustrated by Ranmaru Kotone and published by Kadokawa Shoten, was serialized between 2012 and 2014.
 A 12-episode anime television series adaptation by P.A.
 Works aired between April and June 2013.
-The full anime series became available for streaming on Netflix (US) on August 1, 2015.

 Plot

 The story revolves around Izumiko Suzuhara, a 15-year-old girl who was raised at Tamakura Shrine, which is a part of the Kumano Shrines World Heritage Site.
 She has the ability to destroy any electrical device that she touches.
 Despite being shy, she wants to try living in the city.
 Her guardian Yukimasa Sagara recommends that she enroll at Hōjō High School in Tokyo accompanied by his son, Miyuki Sagara.
 Miyuki has trained to become a yamabushi from a young age.
 While in Tokyo on a middle school field trip, an entity named "Himegami" appears.
 Izumiko learns that she is a yorishiro (or, more properly, a yorimashi, as she is a possessed person, not object), a vessel for a Shinto spirit known as a kami.
 She also learns that Miyuki is tasked with protecting her.